m9m/illustrate/README.md

 ## Overview:
-the illustrate project is meant to give the tools necessary to paint a picture of the cryptocurrency scene, or "illusrate" it.
+the illustrate project is meant to give the tools necessary to paint a picture of the cryptocurrency scene.
 This involves tools for coin prices, coin history, NFTS, ENS data, and more, all in a graphical representation.

+# illustrate Discord Bot

 illustrate's flagship discord bot is a minimalistic, open source Discord bot that serves as a customizable engine for server-owners and crypto enthusiasts. illustrate’s UI and setup process is easy to follow, and visually appealing as a personal or public analytics platform.
 With scaling in mind, the bot comes bundled with a sqlite database wrapper for higher production means, and can support dozens of servers at once.
 Any webhooks in a server that illustrate has access to can be linked to a type of analytic for an easy-access and plug & play setup.

-# illustrate Discord Bot

 ## Features:
 * Bitcoin Price